sashakolpakov/dire-jax/paper/paper.md

 Traditional dimensionality reduction techniques such as UMAP and tSNE are widely used for visualizing high-dimensional data in lower-dimensional spaces, usually 2D and sometimes 3D.
 Other uses include dimensionality reduction to other, possibly higher and thus non-visual dimensions, for the subsequent use of classifiers such as SVMs.

 However, these methods often struggle with scalability, interpretability, and preservation of global data structures.
-UMAP, while fast and scalable, may overemphasize local structures at the expense of global data relationships [@pachter].
+For example, while fast and scalable, UMAP may overemphasize local structures at the expense of global data relationships [@pachter].
 And tSNE, while known for producing high-quality visualizations, may be computationally expensive and sensitive to hyperparameter tuning [@kobak2019art].